Wizja Jeden

 Wizja Jeden was a Polish television channel that was launched on April 1, 1998.
 The channel was available on Wizja TV and some cable networks.
 The channel showed comedy related programs.
 The channel also commissioned dubbed versions of some programs such as South Park, Beavis and Butt-head, and others.

 In addition to films, series and programs, the channel also broadcast events from concerts, sporting events and other events such as the Golden Globe Award.

+The channel also carried sporting events since the beginning.